 Burgundy - A Tale of Two Grapes

-Making it Complicated - This small, but esteemed 100 mile region can be masked in complicated layers of classifications (Village wines, Premier Cru, Grand Cru) and an ongoing system of appellations, regions, communes, and vineyard designations.
+Making it Complicated: This small, but esteemed 100-mile region can be masked in complicated layers of classifications (Village wines, Premier Cru, Grand Cru) and an ongoing system of appellations, regions, communes, and vineyard designations.
 Where to start?
-For white wine introductions, look towards the AOCs of Cote de Beaune, Macon, Macon Villages, Pouilly-Fuisse and Chablis on bottle labels.
-The Cote de Nuits hinges heavily on Pinot Noir production, as does Mercurey, and Givry.
-The wines of Burgundy are characteristically dry, and terroir driven with specific expression found within minute sections of vineyards, locally called "clos," which impart a piece of place to the wine.
+For white wine introductions, look towards the AOCs of Cote de Beaune, Macon, Macon-Villages, Pouilly-Fuisse and Chablis on bottle labels.
+The Cote de Nuits hinges heavily on Pinot Noir production, as does Mercury, and Givry.
+The wines of Burgundy are characteristically dry, and terroir-driven with specific expression found within minute sections of vineyards, locally called "clos," which impart a piece of place to the wine.
 Expect moderate amounts of alcohol and acidity in the bottle, with red wines carrying low to medium levels of tannin and restrained oak influence.
 The region is planted to about 60% Chardonnay.

 Since the time of Napolean, Burgundy's vineyards have been sub-divided between generational heirs and today this slicing and dicing of vineyard land has left much of the area highly fragmented in terms of ownership.
 For example, a family may own several rows in a vineyard that is easily split between 50 or more owners.
 In certain appellations, cooperatives play a critical role in managing the production of both the land and ultimately the wine.

 While the Rhône Valley is technically viewed as a single wine region that lies along the esteemed Rhône River, it's best handled as two distinct wine-growing areas - simply labeled as the northern Rhône and the southern Rhône.
 Producing almost 40 million cases of wine a year, the Rhône Valley's claim to fame is firmly rooted in the Syrah and Grenache grapes.